Skip to content

 w2(Workload 2)

-s(Ankaios Server)
+s(Ankaios server)

 s <--> a1 <-->|"/run/ankaios/control_interface/{input,output}"| w1 & w2

-The control interface relies on FIFO (also known as named pipes) to enable a workload process to communicate with the Ankaios system.
+The control interface relies on FIFO (also known as named pipes) to enable a workload to communicate with the Ankaios system.
 For that purpose, Ankaios creates a mount point for each workload to store the FIFO files.
 At the mount point /run/ankaios/control_interface/ the workload developer can find the FIFO files input and output and use them for the communication with the Ankaios server.
 Ankaios uses its own communication protocol described in protocol documentation as a protobuf IDL which allows the client code to be generated in any programming language supported by the protobuf compiler.
 The generated client code can then be integrated and used in a workload.

 Communication between Ankaios and workloads